How is pregnancy measured?

 In general, living human cells belong to the person sustaining them, which means before 23 weeks of gestation, a fetal body in a uterus belongs to the owner of the uterus.
 The natural follow up question here is "Does the biological father own half of that personless fetal body because he provided half of its DNA?"
 The answer is no, because being related to human cellular life does not grant ownership of that life.
 For example, consider your own life.
 The owner of the sperm that contributed to your existence does not own half of you.
 Likewise, the owner of the egg that contributed to your existence does not own half of you.
 You own yourself, and human cellular lives belong to the person sustaining them.
 There are legal cases that grant ownership of embryos created via in vitro fertilization, but these specific cases concern frozen embryos that are located in a freezer, not a human person's body.

-Rights are privileges that are granted through a social contract (like a government constitution) where a group of living beings agree on how they will treat each other.
+Rights are privileges that are granted through a social contract (like a government constitution) where a group of people agrees on how they will treat each other.

 When a social contract includes the right to life, then people who are part of that contract agree they will respect each others' lives by not committing murder.
 To have the right to life is to have protection from murder.
 All people deserve the right to life.

 When a social contract includes the right to bodily autonomy, then people who are part of that contract agree that every person owns their own body.
 To have the right to bodily autonomy is to have ownership of your own body.
-Close synonyms for bodily autonomy are liberty, bodily inviolability, freedom from involuntary servitude, and freedom from slavery.
+Close synonyms for bodily autonomy are liberty, bodily security, bodily inviolability, freedom from involuntary servitude, and freedom from slavery.
+If your social contract provides the right to liberty, then it consequently provides the right to bodily autonomy as well, because if someone (or some institution) denies you bodily autonomy, then they also deny you liberty.
 The right to bodily autonomy safeguards individual freedom and provides a standard quality of life free from oppression.
 All people deserve the right to bodily autonomy.

 Many social contracts include both the right to life and the right to liberty/bodily autonomy, and two examples are the United States Constitution and the United Nations' Universal Declaration of Human Rights.